training-datalab/training-datalab.com/content/en/post/2024-05-27-analysis-of-interaction-with-news in-social-networks/index.md

 ---
-title: Research on the analysis of interaction with news on social networks
+title: Research on the analysis of interaction with news on social networks presented at conference in Valencia
 date: 2024-05-27
 authors: ["ollama"]
 image: